 $6.1 million General Revenue

 Avatar is the electronic medical record system used by the state mental health hospitals.
 If not funded, the state mental health hospitals would likely not be able to meet obligations for system support and would not function well enough to maintain certification.

 - Exceptional Item 46 Information Technology for Electronic Life Record for Rio Grande State Center

 The SSLC portion of Rio Grande State Center (RGSC) was not included in the transition to the new DADS SSLC Life Record.
 This exceptional item would fund installation and development of the ability to electronically exchange patient information between the other services co-located at RGSC.

-IT — State Mental Health Hospital Video Conferencing (Exceptional Item 47)
+Exceptional Item 47 Information Technology for State Mental Health Hospital Video Conferencing

 This item would fund video conferencing technology infrastructure improvements in order to take advantage of telemedicine efficiencies.